fclorenzo/pkreborn-access/README.md

 - **Pathfinding Mod (`pra-pathfind.rb`)**: Provides a scanner to find and get pathfinding directions to events on the map.
 Includes a category filtering system and the ability to find paths across water (Surf and Waterfall).
 - **Accessible Summary Mod (`pra-accessible-summary.rb`)**: Adds an accessible, text-based summary screen to the Pokémon party and PC storage menus.
+- **Gone Fishing Mod (`pra-gone-fishing.rb`)**: Automates the fishing mini-game by removing the need to press a button when a Pokémon bites.

 ## Controls